extropium/leaflet_ionic/sql-for-data-science-1-master/week-3/README.md

 - there is no limit to the depth subqueries one can use
 - the more subqueries one uses, the more performance is impacted
-- subquery `SELECT`s can only retrieve data for a single column at a t
+- subquery `SELECT`s can only retrieve data for a single column at a time

+### Subquery in a Subquery

+1. get the order numbers for toothbrushes
+2. get the customer ids for those orde